Bugzy Malone

-Malone's album King of the North was released on 14 July 2017 and peaked at No. 4 on the UK Albums Chart.
+Malone's third extended play King of the North was released on 14 July 2017 and peaked at No. 4 on the UK Albums Chart.

 Early life

 Malone was born Aaron Davies in Withington Community Hospital and grew up in Crumpsall, Manchester, in a family of career criminals.
 He grew up in a poverty-stricken household and had never met his biological father in his childhood.
 Davies saw his stepfather as a role model until his parents divorced due to domestic abuse.
 He grew up being influenced by his family members who were involved in criminal activities, including his uncle whose murder he witnessed.
 Davies began taking part in criminal activities when he was eleven years old, and as a result was expelled from secondary school in year nine when he was fourteen.
 He continued a life of criminal behaviour until he was arrested when he was sixteen years old and sent to HMP Stoke Heath; he was unable to complete his GCSE exams.
 After leaving prison when he was 17 years old, Davies took up boxing as a hobby in an attempt to find a career and avoid returning to crime.
 While he was boxing as a career, Davies moved close to his biological father in Marple, Greater Manchester, before they eventually lost contact.
 He moved close to Heaton Park when he was 20 years old.

-Davies was inspired to start rapping from the influential "Risky Roadz" DVD series that also inspired the careers of Dizzee Rascal, Wiley and Skepta.
+Davies was inspired to start rapping from the influential "Risky Roadz" DVD series that featured artists such as Dizzee Rascal, Wiley and Skepta early in their careers.
 He began rapping with his friends when they would often congregate or commit crimes.
 His friends would play instrumentals from their mobile phones which Davies would then freestyle on.
 Davies received the nickname "Bugz" from a gang he was in when he was 13 years old, before developing into "Bugzy Malone" when he was serving his prison sentence.
 After leaving prison, Davies began to take music seriously as a side hobby to his then-growing boxing career.